Exotic open $4$-manifolds which are non-leaves: Introduction

 The stunning results of Donaldson~\cite{Donaldson} and Freedman~\cite{Freedman} provided the existence of exotic smooth structures on $\R^4$, which is known to be the unique euclidean space with this property.
 This is in fact also true \cite{Bizaca-Etnyre} for an open $4$-manifold with a collarable end.
 The fact that these structures can arise in $4$-dimensional manifolds has implications for physics (see e.g. \cite{AsselmeyerMaluga-Brans,Krol}), i.e., what if our space-time carries an exotic structure?
 Since the exotic family was discovered in the $1980s$, nobody has been able to find an explicit and useful exotic atlas.
 It is worthy of interest to obtain alternative explicit descriptions of these exotica.

 An open manifold which is realizable as a leaf of a foliation in a compact manifold must satisfy some restrictions.
-Since the ambient is compact, an open manifold has to accumulate somewhere, and this induces recurrences and ``some periodicity'' on its ends.
+Since the ambient manifold is compact, an open manifold has to accumulate somewhere, and this induces recurrence and ``some periodicity'' on its ends.

 Before reviewing the history of realizability of open manifolds as leaves, we now state our main results.
-Let $\mathcal Z$ be the set of open topological $4$-manifolds (up to homeomorphism) obtained by removing a finite non-zero number of points from a closed, connected, simply connected $4$-manifold.
-In Section \ref{s:levels} we shall define a class $\mathcal Y$ of smooth manifolds (up to diffeomorphism), each with at least one exotic end, whose underlying topological manifolds belong to $\mathcal Z$.
-To give some idea of $\mathcal Y$, we remark that every manifold in $\mathcal Z$ is the underlying topological manifold of an uncountable family of diffeomorphically distinct manifolds in $\mathcal Y$.
+In Section \ref{s:Yinfty} we shall define a class $\mathcal Y$ of smooth open manifolds (up to diffeomorphism) whose underlying topological manifolds are obtained by removing a finite non-zero number of points from a closed, connected, simply connected topological $4$-manifold.
+In fact (see Example~\ref{exYinfty} and Remark \ref{r:continuum}), every such topological manifold is homeomorphic to uncountably many elements of $\mathcal Y$.

+\begin{thmA} No manifold $Y\in\mathcal{Y}$ is diffeomorphic to any leaf of a $C^{2}$ codimension one foliation of a compact manifold. \end{thmA}

+Theorem~\ref{mainthm} and all of our results and proofs hold for the slightly weaker assumption of $C^{1+\Lip}$ regularity.
+For the sake of readability and coherence with the references we have decided to state this theorem for $C^2$ foliations.
+As a consequence of Theorem \ref{mainthm}, for every $Y\in\mathcal{Y}$ there are uncountably many diffeomorphically distinct smooth manifolds homeomorphic to $Y$ that cannot be leaves in any $C^2$ foliation of a compact $5$-manifold.
+Also note that if $Z$ is obtained by puncturing a {\em smooth\/} closed simply connected manifold $M$, then the induced smooth manifold can easily be realized as a leaf of a $C^\infty$ codimension one foliation; just insert Reeb components along transverse closed curves in the product foliation of $M\times S^1$.

+It is unknown whether any element of $\mathcal{Y}$ is diffeomorphic to a leaf of a $C^{1,0}$ codimension one foliation on a compact manifold.
+If that can happen, we show that some restrictions must appear as to how it is realized; this is summarized in the next Proposition which is the main step in proving Theorem \ref{mainthm}.

-\begin{thmA} If $Y\in \mathcal{Y}$ is a leaf in a $C^{1,0}$ codimension one foliation of a closed $5$-manifold, then it is a proper leaf and each connected component of the union of the leaves diffeomorphic to $Y$ fibers over the circle with the leaves as fibers. \end{thmA}
+\begin{propA} If there exists a leaf diffeomorphic to $Y\in \mathcal{Y}$ in a $C^{1,0}$ codimension one foliation of a closed $5$-manifold, then it is a proper leaf and each connected component of the union of the leaves diffeomorphic to $Y$ fibers over the circle with the leaves as fibers. \end{propA}

-\begin{thmA} For any manifold $Y\in\mathcal{Y}$ there exists an uncountable subset $\mathcal{Y}_Y\subset\mathcal{Y}$ of manifolds homeomorphic to $Y$ that are not diffeomorphic to any leaf of a $C^2$ codimension one foliation of a compact manifold. \end{thmA}

-The following result of independent interest, which uses the theory of levels and depth described in Section \ref{s:levels}, will be used in the proof of Theorem \ref{Thm2}.

-\begin{thmA} The set of diffeomorphism classes of smooth manifolds which are diffeomorphic to leaves of finite depth in $C^{2}$ codimension one foliations of compact manifolds is countable. \end{thmA}

-Remark that in this theorem, there is no restriction on the dimension of the foliation; it can be greater than $4$.